Suggested links

 Some of these medications are designed to lessen the alcohol withdrawal symptoms, while others are meant to help you resist the urge to relapse and return to drinking.

-Medication-Assisted Treatment During Detox
+Medication-Assisted Treatment for Alcohol Detox

 Here are some of the most common treatment medications utilized during the detoxification process: